open-wc/open-wc/docs/faq/README.md

 And everything should run in the browser as expected.

-## Why are some styles leaking in my web component?
+## Why do certain styles pierce the shadow DOM?

 > "Doesn't shadow DOM provide total encapsulation?"